I’ve Graduated…

 When we got to church on Sunday she ran down the hall to her class.
 Ran.
 Towards the nursery.
 Away from ME.
 And when we got there she put her hands out to one of the nursery workers.
 Away from ME.
 Her Momma Mom-ME.
 And even though I am happy I don’t have to listen outside the door to hear how long she cries anymore- it hurts my heart, just a little bit, that she doesn’t.

 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Aw, I remember my heart hurting too when my 3 did that.
 At the same time though be proud of yourself for teaching her that confidence so she can do all of that.